To view current and past restorations please go to the submenu in the sidebar.

 Your $300 deposit secures your slot in the lineup.
-We work on several canoes at a time to accommodate curing stages etc. but the restorations get worked on in the order in which they were accepted.
+We work on several canoes at a time to accommodate curing stages etc. but the restorations begin in the order in which they were accepted.
 Major rebuilds take far longer than simple recanvas jobs so the canoes may not necessarily exit in the same order they entered the shop.
 Please keep in mind this is far more art than science – there is no spreadsheet that can predict an insect swarm on the very afternoon that we decide to paint.
 A proper restoration is complete when it is finished and not before.
 Its success depends on many variables: weather, temperature, humidity, pollen, dust, and life’s various obligations.
 To target a date is asking us to potentially cut corners and that is something we refuse to do.
 Most canoes throw a couple of surprises at us and each affects the entire pipeline of work.
 With about two years of work in-house it is impossible and unfair to target a specific completion date.
 Have faith that your canoe will be given the care it needs to return to its former self and we will keep you updated along the way.
 Major restorations will involve progress payments paid from invoices based on a percentage of the total.
 All estimates, invoices, and payments are processed using QuickBooks to keep track of the details.
 To summarize the restoration path, here’s what will happen:

 - Discuss the needs and ultimate goal, submit deposit.